HALL OF FAME HONOREES

 Dick Ball was known for his friendly attitude and big smile as a basketball official.
 The 1932 East High graduate officiated in 14 state high school basketball finals and was selected to referee in four NCAA basketball tournaments.
 He also served many years as president of the Salt Lake Basketball Officials Association and was voted basketball Official of the Century for the first 100 years of Utah sports.
 Ball also made quite a name for himself in softball.
 He played on 10 state champion softball teams and coached the 1953 Utah Shamrocks to a second-place finish in the national tournament.
 Dick was inducted into the Utah Softball Hall of Fame in 1984.

-Fern Gardner is truly a pioneer of women’s sports in Utah, both as an athlete and as an administrator and coach.
-The Bear River High and Utah State graduate made her mark as an athlete in softball, playing in six national AAU tournaments with the Utah Lakers and pitching for the Utah Shamrocks for 21 years.
-She played in 13 national tournaments, gaining all-American honors in 1970.
-She served as both women’s basketball coach and associate athletics director at the University of Utah, ushering the Ute program into the Title IX era.
+Fern Gardner is truly a pioneer of women’s sports in Utah.
+Both as an athlete and as an administrator and coach.
+The Bear River High and Utah State graduate made her mark as an athlete in softball, pitching for the Utah Shamrocks for 21 years.
+She played in 13 national tournaments, gaining All-American honors in 1970.
+She was also an accomplished basketball player who played in six national AAU tournaments with the Utah Lakers.
+She served as both women’s basketball coach and Associate Athletic Director at the University of Utah, ushering the Ute program into the Title IX era.
 She coached the Utes to 319 total victories, averaging 22 wins a season in eight years as the Ute basketball coach.
 She was named to the National Association of Collegiate Athletic Directors Hall of Fame.

 Singleton played and coached in professional baseball for 24 years, winning 13 games as a major league pitcher.
 Only a few Utahns enjoyed as fine of a professional baseball career as Weber County resident Elmer Singleton.
 He played and coached in professional baseball for 24 years.
 That stint included 17 years of AAA play and seven years in the major leagues.
 His career included a pitching record of 200 wins, 13 of those coming in the Major Leagues.
 He graduated from Weber High in 1936 and pitched for the Farm Bureau League in Plain City before signing his first pro contract with the Ogden Reds in 1939.
 The 6-foot-2 hurler was a right-hander.